 Federated Operations simplify the day-to-day operations of a federated heterogeneous infrastructure avoiding duplication of costs and providing re-usable tools.

-Federated operations brings together the operational tools, processes and people necessary to guarantee standard operation of heterogeneous infrastructures from multiple independent providers, with a lightweight central coordination.
+Federated operations brings together the operational tools, processes and people necessary to guarantee standard operation of heterogeneous infrastructures from multiple independent providers, with lightweight central coordination.
 This includes, for example, the monitoring, accounting, configuration and other services required to federate service provision for access by multiple research communities.
 A federated environment is key to uniform service and enables cost-efficient operations, while allowing resource centres to retain responsibility of local operations.

 Supporting activities